 - If reflective, the essay should convey emotional reactions and feelings the candidate experiences/experienced. - If argumentative, the essay must reflect a specific argument or viewpoint for or against the topic.
-The candidate should give a range of arguments to support and substantiate his/her view.
+The candidate should give a range of arguments to support his/her view.
 The conclusion should be a strong, clear and convincing statement of the writer's opinion. - If discursive, the arguments for and against must be well-balanced and clearly analysed in the essay.
 The candidate must provide supporting evidence for arguments.
 The candidate may come to a particular conclusion at the end of the essay, which should include recommendations. - If narrative, the essay must have a strong story line and an interesting ending.
-The essay is usually written in the past tense.